starrett67/python-cli-tools/docs/ADDING_NEW_COMMANDS.md

 # Adding New Commands
+Note: To develop and test changes locally, you may need to use `pip install --editable` to install a local, editable project version.

 ## Top Level Commands
 To add a new top level command, create a `.py` file in the `command_groups` package.
 The module name should be the name you would like the command to have.
 For example, if I want to add a command called `servers`, I would create a file at